 Tenants information on the Homes (Fitness for Human Habitation) Act 2018

-On 20 March 2019 a new law came into force to make sure that rented houses and flats are ‘fit for human habitation’, which means that they are safe, healthy and free from things that could cause serious harm.
+On 20 March 2019, a new law was introduced to ensure that all rented houses and flats are ‘fit for human habitation’.
+This means they must be safe, healthy and free from things that could cause serious harm.

-From 20 March 2020 - After 20 March 2020, everyone who has a secure or assured tenancy, or a statutory tenancy, or a private periodic tenancy, can use the Homes Act regardless of when their tenancy began.
-Anyone who is still on the fixed term of a private tenancy that began before 20 March 2019 cannot use the Act until the end of that fixed term.
+From 20 March 2020: All tenants with secure, assured, statutory, or private periodic tenancies can use the Homes Act, regardless of when their tenancy began.
+However, those in the fixed term of a private tenancy that started before 20 March 2019 must wait until the fixed term ends to use the Act.

-You can find out more about the Act by downloading the guidance for tenants on the GOV.UK website.
+For more information on the Act, download the tenant guidance on the GOV.UK website.

 How to report disrepair in your private rented property

 If you’re experiencing disrepair in your rented property, you can contact us for assistance.